-This website originally served to share information about the first documentary I made on Tonga, about a comedian, Tevita Koloamatangi, nicknamed Tinitini.
-As I have made more films and thought about them in relation to visual anthropology, I have realized how much my time filming in Tonga, has influenced my philosophy of filming and the very choices of what to film, and what projects to commit to.
-The value I give to video is profoundly linked to what I learnt in Tonga in ways that I am only realizing slowly.
-The epistemological claim of my video work is marked by the name of the organisation under which I claim authorship, Potolahi Productions.
+This website originally served to share information about the first documentary I made on Tonga, about the comedian Tevita Koloamatangi, nicknamed Tinitini.
+As I have made more films and thought about them in relation to visual anthropology, I have realized how much my time filming in Tonga has influenced my philosophy of filming and the very choices of what to film, and what projects to commit to.
+The value I give to video is profoundly linked to what I learnt in of the social value of video in Tonga.
+The epistemological claim of my video research is indicated by the name of the organisation under which I claim authorship, Potolahi Productions.
 Poto and lahi, together communicate a sense of intelligence in social awareness and engagement.
 It also references how my surname was jokingly Tonganised during my time in Tonga.
-Before arriving in Vava’u, I booked a room saying my name was Maika Potulahi, not realizing that potulahi, with a u, signified very large testicles.
-The uproarious laughter at the end of the line, made me more careful in how I tried to Tonganised words that had no Tongan equivalent, but also excited by the potential of single words in particular contexts to precipitate such laughter.
+Before arriving in Vava’u, I booked a room mispronouncing my name as Maika Potulahi (rather than Potolahi), not realizing that potulahi, with a u, signified very large testicles.
+The uproarious laughter at the end of the line, made me more careful in how I tried to Tonganise words, but also prompted curiousity in the potential of single words in particular contexts to precipitate laughter.
 No doubt my attraction to making a documentary about Tinitini was my intense curiosity about humour, and desire to be funny.
 Shared laughter was one of the great joys of being in Tonga over 18 months.

 I have felt a strong need to create this new website for several years as a reconciliation and integration of personal and transformative experiences others and I have had using video with the more distancing but also vital frame of visual anthropology to communicate the value of video in ways that wider audiences can receive and value.
 I hesitate to say ‘objective’ way, preferring to recognize a baseline of anthropological wisdom, that all knowledge is created ‘intersubjectively’.